-Tuition is billed at a flat-rate every term, so you pay for the time, not by credit hour or by course.
-Since you’re paying for the time, you’re encouraged to complete as many assessments as you can in those six months.
-If you can complete your assessments in less time, your program will be shorter and you’ll pay less.
+Tuition is billed at a flat rate every term, so you pay for the time, not by credit hour or by course.
+Since you’re paying for the time, you’re encouraged to complete as many courses and assessments as you can in those six months.
+If you can complete your courses in less time, your program will be shorter and you’ll pay less.

 Our focus is on developing competency.
-Therefore your progress is based on completing challenging assessments that make you prove you have the skills and knowledge in a particular subject area.
-You’ll study, you’ll write papers, you’ll take tests, and you’ll complete assignments.
+That means your progress is based on completing challenging assessments that make you prove you have the skills and knowledge in a particular subject area.
+You’ll study, write papers, take tests, and complete assignments.

-You’ll be introduced to WGU’s competency-based approach to education at the beginning of your first term, in a process called Orientation.
-During Orientation, you’ll get familiar with online learning as well as the learning resources and tools you’ll use throughout the duration of your degree program.
+You’ll be introduced to WGU’s competency-based approach to education at the beginning of your first term in a process called Orientation.
+During Orientation, you’ll get familiar with online learning as well as the learning resources and tools you’ll use throughout your degree program.